adiezag/Data-Science/README.md

 # Exploratory data analysis

 The program cleans and filter the data to generate a stacked bar plot.
-The following graph shows the behavior of the categorical variable called VIC_RACE, victim's race description, and the amount of victims of a shooting event per race between the years 2006 - 2020.
-It is noticeable how black people has been disproportionately impacted by gun violence over time.
+The following graph shows the behavior of the categorical variable called VIC_RACE, victim's race description, and the amount of victims of a shooting event between the years 2006 - 2020.
+In figure 1, it is noticeable how black people has been disproportionately impacted by gun violence over time.

 ```python
 def stacked_bar_plot(df):